 I've seen a lot of recipes for tzatziki sauce out there, tried a few, and honestly, just wasn't impressed.
 I worked in Greek restaurants, so I know what great tzatziki tastes like because I've eaten a lot of it.
 And since I also watched them make huge batches of it at the restaurant, I know how to make it.
 However, since I don't have time to wait for it to sit as they did at the restaurant, I make my own quick, easy, and healthier version.

 I also wanted to make one that actually tasted great and was Weight Watchers friendly.
 And since my kids thought it was delicious, that's a testament to how good it is!
-This quick, light, and Easy Healthy Tzatziki Sauce is only 1 WW point per 2 tbsp.
-It's sure to become your favorite dip too!
+This quick, easy Light and Healthy Tzatziki Sauce is only 1 WW point per 2 tbsp.
+It's sure to become your favorite dip, too!
+It pairs perfectly with my Chicken Souvlaki Wrap and my No-Skewer Greek Chicken Souvlaki !

 Jump to: